mcdaniel/pandas_tutorial/pandas_tutorial.md

 ## Overview

-Pandas is a python package for data analysis used for managing, querying and processing data in python.
-It is part of the Anaconda distribution, which is large suite of tools for data processing.
+[Pandas](https://pandas.pydata.org/) is a python package for data analysis used for managing, querying and processing data in python.
+Described later, [Mathplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/) are packages for data visualization.
+Widely used in scientific computing, paper writing, AI, and other fields, the related tools provide programming interfaces to create figures that highlight trends and other artifacts of data.
+This tutorial is intended as a quick start guide to using Pandas and other tools for data management and research.

+## Pandas

+Pandas is part of the Anaconda distribution, which is large suite of tools for data processing.
 Installing pandas is platform dependent, so check your local distrubution for information on how to setup the installation and access via python code.
 Instructions on installing the normal way are on the [pandas installation page](https://pandas.pydata.org/docs/getting_started/install.html).

-This tutorial is intended as a quick start guide to using Pandas and other tools for data management and research.
-There are many sources, but I am begining with the [pandas getting started](https://pandas.pydata.org/docs/getting_started/index.html) documentation.
-Later in this document as I get into other documents I will identify other sources.
+Note here that I am using the [pandas getting started](https://pandas.pydata.org/docs/getting_started/index.html) documentation as a starting place (more detail available there).

-## Dataframes
+### Dataframes
 The basic unit of data is called a **DataFrame**, which is a 2-dimensional object representing a collection of data.
 Each DataFrame is organized as a set of rows and columns, which you can conceptually think about as a spreadshet.
 Each column has a name (generally) and rows contain data for an example of each of the things you are recording.
 The table cells can hold text, numnber, floating point, categorical data, and more.
 The data in a column is called a **series**.

 ##### Simple Example (example1.py)